LEADERSHIP

 Criminal Chief

-Pearson joined the Southern District of Texas (SDTX) in 2012 but has been with the Department of Justice (DOJ) since 2004.
-He joined DOJ through the Attorney General’s Honors Program, worked as a Special Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of Columbia and served as a Trial Attorney in the Public Integrity Section of the Criminal Division as well as a Senior Counsel to the Assistant Attorney General.
+John Pearson began his career with the Department of Justice in 2004 and joined the Southern District of Texas in 2012.
+Entering through the Attorney General’s Honors Program, he served as a Special Assistant United States Attorney in the U.S. Attorney’s Office for the District of Columbia, a Trial Attorney in the Public Integrity Section of the Criminal Division, and a Senior Counsel to the Assistant Attorney General of the Criminal Division.

 Daniel Hu